 As an educational organisation, the RSCM provides tuition and feedback through specialist courses and training events.
 As a publisher, RSCM Press receives a huge amount of unsolicited music for consideration every week.

 Responding to this level of interest, we invite amateur composers and arrangers wishing to develop and improve approach, technique and style to partake of our Composition Review Service.
-For a single fee, you can receive a detailed commentary on your composition from experienced composers and church musicians usually within one month.
+For a single fee, you can receive a detailed commentary on your composition from experienced composers and church musicians usually within one-to-two months.

 A piece or group of pieces totaling no more than five (5) minutes of music (excluding repeats).
 Fees for larger submissions can be quoted on request.

 Please send a completed application form and either one legible copy, printed or clearly hand-written on single-sided sheets of A4 (or US letter) size paper; or electronic files on CD in Sibelius or PDF file format only to: RSCM Press, 19 The Close, Salisbury, SP1 2EB, UK

 For UK entries, submissions must not total more than 60 sheets of A4, and must include a self-addressed envelope with stamps to the correct value for the weight of the returned submission (weighed as a ‘large letter’ according to current Royal Mail regulations).

 For overseas entries, we will send the completed review back via airmail, and for this a further charge of £5 should be added to the fee.

 Please email a completed application form with your attached files (in Sibelius or PDF file format only) to firstname.lastname@example.org.
 Files will be returned, with the reviewer’s comments, by e-mail.

 Please note that scores should not contain your name (see below).